sainink0309/crashlens/examples/ci-workflows/README.md

 - Essential policy checking only

 **Best for:** New projects or teams wanting to start with basic monitoring.

+### `crashlens-with-slack.yml.example` - 🔔 **NEW!** Slack Integration
+**Features:**
+- Complete CrashLens analysis with policy checking
+- **Automated Slack notifications** with results
+- Rich message formatting with status, costs, and links
+- Configurable via workflow inputs
+- PR comments and artifact uploads

+**Best for:** Teams that want real-time Slack notifications about token waste and policy violations.

 ### `crashlens-strict.yml.example` - Strict Enforcement (Build-Breaking)
 **Features:**